SATAY-LL/SATAY-jupyter-book/_sources/00-Intro/satay_analysis_notes.md

 6. list of all read counts in the same order as the insertion list

 This file can be useful when not only the number of insertions is important, but also the distribution of the insertions within the genes.
-Similarily as the [pergene.txt and peresential.txt file](#pergenetxt-peressentialtxt), to suppress noise the insertion with the highest read count in a gene is removed from that gene.
+Similarily as the pergene.txt and peresential.txt file, to suppress noise the insertion with the highest read count in a gene is removed from that gene.

-This file is uniquely created in the processing workflow described below.
+- This file is uniquely created in the processing workflow described below.

-To create this file from a dataset processed in another workflow, store the bam file and the corresponding .bam.bai index file on the Linux desktop (see [How to use the Linux desktop](#how-to-use-the-linux-desktop)).
-Go to the python folder in the Terminal with the following command: `cd /home/laanlab/satay/Documents/software/python_codes/`.
-Run the transposonmapping_satay.py script with the bam file using the command `python3 transposonmapping_satay.py [path]/[filename.bam]` (see [How does it work](#how-does-it-work) for more explanation about the python script).
-If the index file .bam.bai is not present, create this before running the python script.
+- If the index file .bam.bai is not present, create this before running the python script.
 The index file can be created using the command `sambamba-0.7.1.-linux-static sort -m 1GB [path]/[filename.bam]`.
 This creates a sorted.bam file and a sorted.bam.bai index file.
-Run the sorted.bam file in the python script using the command `python3 transposonmapping_satay.py [path]/[filename.sorted.bam]`.

-Example of pergene_insertions.txt file:

 Example of peressential_insertions.txt file:
 > `EFB1 I 142174 143160 [142325, 142886] [1, 1]`